vinli0921/product-recommender-system/README.md

 To see how it's done, jump straight to [installation](#install).

 ## Description
-The Product Recommender System Kickstart is a template for deploying a highly scalable user-item recommendation system tailored to user preferences and demographics.
+The Product Recommender System Kickstart enables the rapid establishment of a scalable and personalized product recommendation service.

 The system recommends items to users based on their previous interactions with products and the behavior of similar users.